karashirl/karashirl.github.io/README.md

 I've created a portfolio site to showcase my projects I've designed and developed as I earn my [Udacity](http://www.udacity.com) Nanodegree and throughout my career transition to a front-end web developer.
 Take a look!

+## Viewing Instructions

+Simply open index.html in a modern browser to explore my site.

 ### Languages & Skills I've Used

 * HTML